nest/nest-simulator/doc/userdoc/styleguide/styleguide.rst

 Our voice is

 - empathetic - we write thinking of who we are writing for and what their needs are
-- relaxed - we write in natural, informal way rather than an authoritative way
+- relaxed - we write in natural, conversational way rather than an authoritative way

 Use 'you' to indicate the reader and 'we' to indicate yourself (the writer and possibly the NEST team).